A brief history…

-In January 2008, Nicolson Square Church was renamed as the City of Edinburgh Church when the remaining four Edinburgh Methodist churches agreed to merge into one new church called The City of Edinburgh Methodist Church.
+In January 2008, Nicolson Square Church was renamed as the City of Edinburgh Church when the four remaining Edinburgh Methodist churches merged into one new church called The City of Edinburgh Methodist Church.

 • The formation of the new city church brought together four congregations: